 - No candidate may run for chair-elect of two sections simultaneously, nor serve as chair of two sections in the same year.
 However, members are permitted to serve at both the ASA level and the section level simultaneously.

 - Sections may have additional election requirements enumerated in their bylaws.

 - Candidates and ballot initiatives may also be placed on the ballot via member petition.
 Each section's bylaws should have procedures established for doing so.
-The membership of petition signatories must be verified by the Governance Office.
-In addition petition signatures may be accepted in electronic formats as well as via handwritten signatures.
-Please see the Petition Guide or contact firstname.lastname@example.org for more information.
+The membership of petition signatories must be verified by the ASA Office.
+In addition, petition signatures may be collected in electronic formats as well as handwritten.

-- Bylaws Amendments are conducted through a somewhat different process and must be approved by the Committee on Sections and ASA Council.
-For more information on amending bylaws, please see the Section Bylaws Process Guide.
+- Bylaws Amendments and other ballot measures are reviewed through a seperate process and must be approved by the Committee on Sections and ASA Council.
+For more information, please contact email@example.com.

-All Candidates are invited to send in relevant biographical information for the election.
-Candidates to section offices will be contacted by our election vendor in January with a link to enter their information on a website.
-This information will be made available on ASA's electronic ballot and may also be included in Section Newsletters to educate members about the candidates.
+All candidates are invited to provide relevant biographical information for the election.
+Candidates for section offices will be contacted by the election vendor with a link to enter their information on a website.
+This information will be made available on the electronic ballot and may also be included in Section Newsletters to educate members about the candidates.
 All biographical information should be entered into the ballot by February 28th.
 Please keep biographical entries and statements brief.
 Candidates are fully responsible for the accuracy, content and copy editing of their biographies.
 For your reference and convenience, below are the items one may include in the biography.
 Please note that the items are broad and may not apply to all candidates.
 Please skip the items that do not apply.

 Former Professional Positions Held

 Provide three (3) most recent professional positions relevant to sociology with most recent first.
 Please provide title/rank, place of employment, and dates of employment for each position.